-India Restaurant, run by the family of a fourth grader, began donating free meals for nurses, doctors, firefighters, and police officers. link
+The father of a fourth grader and his team at India Restaurant began donating free meals for nurses, doctors, firefighters, and police officers. link

 A Kindergarten and third grade parent and her team at Industrious Spirit Company are creating small batches of alcohol-based hand sanitizer, which they are giving away at their distillery as supplies last. link

 These two Gordon sisters found a way to connect with their neighborhood with a message of support.